peterhurford/peterhurford.github.io/_posts/2014-05-09-conversation-with-michael-bitton-about-ea-marketing.markdown

 Michael Bitton is a graduate student in Media Production in Toronto.
 For his thesis paper, he's been researching effective uses of media for doing good in the world.
 He currently sees the most potential in health communication and social marketing in the developing world.
 You can find out about his writings at his blog, [A Nice Place to Live](http://a-nice-place-to-live.blogspot.com).
 I had [this conversation with him on 26 Feb](https://impact.hackpad.com/Conversation-with-Michael-Bitton-26-Feb-2014-bfP047Kgt3v) via [.impact](http://www.dotimpact.im/), but thought it would be good to cross-post the conversation here.
 I've added a bit more from the comments I've received from others.

 Note: These notes are a quick summary of our conversation and may not be all that coherent.
-They miss a lot of nuance and may not reflect statements that both people agree to.
+They miss a lot of nuance and may not reflect statements that both people agree to. <!-- more -->

--

 ## What is the goal of marketing EA?